Bossganabathi/Google-Palm-Question-and-Answer-System/README.md

-building a question-and-answer system for a real e-learning company
+This is a Large Language model project using google palm using Rag method. building a question-and-answer system for a real e-learning company
 1. embedding = numeric representation of word
 2. vector database = store the vectors